ogaml/ogaml.github.io/_modules/ogamlmath.md

 ---
 modulename: OgamlMath
-abstract: math structures and helpers
+abstract: Mathematical helpers for data manipulation and rendering
 ---